 It’s common for graduates to begin working towards professional registration as an incorporated or chartered engineer.
 Most large engineering employers support their graduates through this process.
 As a mechanical engineer, it’s likely that you’ll join the Institution of Mechanical Engineers.

 To find out more about becoming professionally registered, have a read of our article ‘Becoming a chartered or incorporated engineer after starting a graduate job’.

 Mechanical engineering salaries

-The Destinations of Leavers from Higher Education survey for the 2015/16 academic year, which questioned graduates approximately six months after they graduated, found that technology, engineering and maths graduates earned between £18,000 and £30,000 on average.
+The Destinations of Leavers from Higher Education survey for the 2016/17 academic year, which questioned graduates approximately six months after they graduated, found that the mean starting salary for engineering and technology graduates earned was £26,173.
 This figure covers graduates working in engineering and those who moved on to other fields.

 With experience, you will see your salary increase.
 According to the Engineering Council’s most recent survey, the Survey of Professionally Registered Engineers and Technicians 2013, the median salary for an incorporated engineer is £45,000 and, for a chartered engineer, £60,000.